Lotus Community Puzzle Project 2020Kathleen Clark-Perez

 If you would like to create a puzzle piece for this exciting project.
 Please sign up HERE to receive a Lotus Outreach Kit that will include a puzzle piece for you to design.

-Drop off your completed puzzle packet to one of the drop boxes at Bloomingfoods East or Near-West, Global Gifts, or Artisan Alley by September 16th for a chance to have your art featured in this year’s Virtual Festival.
+Drop off your completed puzzle packet to one of the drop boxes at Bloomingfoods East or Near-West, Global Gifts, or Artisan Alley by October 16th for a chance to have your art featured in

 Please consider taking a photo of you and your puzzle piece before returning it to Lotus.
 We would love to see you post the photo on social media with the hashtag #LotusWorldMusicFestival.